Skip to main content

 EU Missions in Horizon Europe

-What missions are, the areas they will focus on, studies and reports that led to this approach, how to get involved and relevant events.
+What missions are, the areas they focus on, studies and reports that led to this approach, how to get involved and relevant events.

 What are EU Missions?